awsdocs/aws-private-ca-user-guide/doc_source/PcaKubernetes.md

 Administrators with cross\-account access to a CA can use cert\-manager to provision a Kubernetes cluster\.
 For more information, see[Cross\-account access to private CAs](pca-resource-sharing.md)\.

 **Note**
-Only certain ACM Private CA certificate templates can be used in cross\-account scenarios\.
+Only certain AWS Private CA certificate templates can be used in cross\-account scenarios\.
 See [Supported certificate templates ](#kubernetes-templates) for a list of available templates\.

 ## Supported certificate templates<a name="kubernetes-templates"></a>

-The following table lists ACM Private CA templates that can be used with cert\-manager to provision a Kubernetes cluster\.
+The following table lists AWS Private CA templates that can be used with cert\-manager to provision a Kubernetes cluster\.

 ****